SpecGen: Automated Generation of Formal Program Specifications via Large Language Models: Experimental Setup

 To obtain the ground truth specifications for the 100 Java programs from LeetCode, we follow a similar procedure in Nilizadeh et al.~\cite{Nilizadeh2021AprFormalMethods} with the help of human experts.
 Three experts with rich experience in formal verification were employed, to manually write specifications for each program.
 Each expert is required to write the specifications that can be successfully verified to describe the functionality and behavior of the program as accurately and comprehensively as possible.
 For a single program, if multiple experts have written verifiable specifications, another expert is responsible for selecting one of them as the ground truth.

-As Daikon~\cite{ernst2007daikon} requires a set of test suites instrumented into the source code to execute the code, we manually write these test suites for it. \revised{Specifically, we initialize a small test suite for a program.
-Then, Daikon is invoked based on the execution of this test suite to generate specifications.
-If the verifier cannot verify the generated specifications, we adopt a counterexample-guided strategy to include the counterexample produced by the verifier in the test suite.
-The procedure is repeated continuously until no new specifications are generated.
-As calculated by JaCoCo~\cite{eclEmma2024JaCoCo}, the test suites achieve an average instruction coverage of 90.16\%, branch coverage of 87.98\%, and line coverage of 91.36\%.} Lastly, we instrument the dummy function calls at the top of each loop body in a program to ensure Houdini and Daikon can generate the specifications at these program points.
+As Daikon~\cite{ernst2007daikon} requires a set of test suites instrumented into the source code to execute the code, we manually write these test suites for it. \revised{A small test suite is initialized first, on which Daikon is invoked to generate specifications.
+If the results fail verification, the counterexample produced by the verifier will be added to the test suite.
+The procedure is repeated until no new specifications are generated.
+The test suites achieve an average instruction coverage of 90.16\%, branch coverage of 87.98\%, and line coverage of 91.36\%.} Lastly, we instrument dummy function calls at the top of each loop body in a program to ensure Houdini and Daikon can generate the specifications at these program points.